NSProgrammer/nsprogrammer.github.io/_posts/2021-02-20-nsoperation.markdown

 There are plenty of resources on [`NSOperation`](https://developer.apple.com/documentation/foundation/nsoperation) out in there, so it is probably just more noise in the ether.

-However, one of the things that I confront in every code base I've ever encountered is the need for a solid understanding of how to properly subclass `NSOperation`, so that all the benefits it offers can be leveraged.

-It is also one of the questions I get the most about from industry colleagues, because there's nuance and that makes it tough to commit to memory or concretely discover with a Google search.
+However, it is also one of the questions I get the most from industry colleagues, because there's nuance and that makes it tough to commit to memory or concretely discover with a Google search.

 So this post will not go into the benefits of `NSOperation` or give a history review of the API over the years or even